Academic Programs and Supports

 - Psychology of injury and rehabilitation

 The Faculty of Music has established itself as an arts leader in Canada by combining a wide range of innovative performance training and academic studies — at the undergraduate, graduate and professional levels — taught by the country’s top musicians, composers, educators and researchers.
 Program choices include:

 - Music Education (Classical or Jazz)

 - Performance (Classical or Jazz)

 The Daniels Faculty of Architecture, Landscape, and Design offers programs in Architectural Studies and Visual Studies.
-Whether you aspire to be an urban planner, a filmmaker, a UX/UI designer, an art critic or something we can’t yet imagine, our programs will immerse you in the living laboratory of downtown Toronto — where from day one – you’ll be mentored by leading lights in building science, landscape architecture, public policy, curation and sustainable energy.
+Whether you aspire to be an urban planner, a filmmaker, a UX/UI designer, an art critic or something we can’t yet imagine, our programs will immerse you in the living laboratory of downtown Toronto where, from day 1, you’ll be mentored by leading lights in:

 Second-entry Programs (Professional)